R.B. Turnbull, Jr. MD, School of WOC Nursing

 - Students complete the program and become eligible for certification from the comfort of their own homes.

-- No added expense of travel and living arrangements.
+- No added expense for travel, housing, and meals.

 - Many opportunities to interact with classmates and faculty.

-- The program includes a clinical component that may be completed with an approved local WOC nursing preceptor.
+- The program includes a clinical component that may be completed with an approved local WOC nursing preceptor (or onsite at Cleveland Clinic).

-- Students will acquire the necessary skills to provide patients with effective psychological support, discharge planning, rehabilitative counseling and follow-up care.
+- Students will acquire the necessary skills to provide patients with effective clinical care, psychological support, discharge planning, rehabilitative counseling, and follow-up care.

-- When it was founded in 1961, Cleveland Clinic's R.B.
-Turnbull, Jr., MD, School of WOC Nursing was the first of its kind in the world.
-Since then, it has graduated more than 1,500 of about 6,000 WOC nurse specialists practicing throughout the world.
+- Since opening this nursing program, over 50 years ago, it has graduated more than 1,500 of about 6,000 WOC nurse specialists practicing throughout the world.

 You must be a registered nurse with a four-year baccalaureate nursing degree, or baccalaureate degree in a field other than nursing with demonstrated baccalaureate level nursing competencies in the areas of health assessment, leadership and management, research and statistics, and community health nursing.
-Masters in nursing without baccalaureate in nursing will be considered.
+Additionally, you must have one full years’ RN clinical experience to enroll in this program.
+(A Masters in nursing without a baccalaureate in nursing will be considered.)

 A scholarship for Enterostomal Therapy/Wound, Ostomy, Continence Nursing Education may be available from: